 See Other Impacting Laws below.

-Consuming cannabis products in public places is illegal.
+Consuming cannabis products or offering products to another in public places is illegal.

 Smoking anywhere is prohibited.